FISA–FOCA war: Rules and breaches

 During this period, the Formula One rules specified that any car must weigh at least 585 kg to be deemed in compliance with the rules.
 The method of testing was somewhat haphazard – teams would be notified that they would be "weight checked" when they exited the pits during practice or qualifying.
 This gave the teams ample opportunity to add weight to their cars while in the pits so as to pass the test.
 Former Formula One driver Eddie Cheever claimed that during 1981, when his Tyrrell was tagged for a weight check in qualifying, the team took off the "racing" rear wing (a fiberglass/metal hybrid) and replaced it with a "weight check" rear wing before allowing him to proceed to the scale.
 Cheever said it took four of them to lift the "weight check" rear wing and the car was largely undriveable with it installed.
 He believed that the weight check rear wing was made mostly of lead.

 Similarly, after the limiting of ground effect technology in Formula One at the end of 1980 the Brabham team devised a system to circumvent the minimum ride height regulation of 6 centimetres.
 The FISA had implemented this rule in order to make it relatively easy to eliminate ground effect skirts and underwings, both of which required that the bodywork of the car be very close to the racing surface at all times.
 The Brabham team at the time was headed by Bernie Ecclestone, with legal representation by Max Mosley, and its chief mechanic was Charlie Whiting – all of whom became senior FIA staffers.
 The team's designer Gordon Murray produced a hydropneumatic suspension system for the Brabham BT49C, in which compressed air acted as the spring.
 The air springs supported the car at the regulation height for checks while stationary in parc fermé.
 At speed, where the ride height could not be measured, downforce compressed the suspension and the car settled to a much lower ride height, creating more downforce.
 It returned to its original height when the car slowed down to enter the pits.
-Murray believes the system to have been legal on the basis that all suspension systems compress under download.
+Murray believes the system to have been legal on the basis that all suspension systems compress under load.
 The loophole was in the degree of compression permitted, which was not specified under the rules.